quixio/quix-samples/applications/image-processing/webcam-input/README.md

 ## Contribute

 Submit forked projects to the Quix Github repo.
-Any new project that we accept will be attributed to you and you’ll receive $200 in Quix credit.
+Any new project that we accept will be attributed to you and you'll receive $200 in Quix credit.

 ## Open source

-This project is open source under the Apache 2.0 license and available in our Github repo.
+This project is open source under the Apache 2.0 license and available in our GitHub repo.

 Please star us and mention us on social to show your appreciation.